aahedi/RSS-Feed/README.md

 ## Options

+#### selector

+The element you want to contain all the feed items (default: '.js-rsspond').

 #### url

+Pretty important.
 The URL of the feed you're wanting to display.

 #### newWindow

-If you want your links to open in a new page.
+Boolean value for links to open in a new page (default:true).

 #### maxCount

-The maximum number of items to display.
+The maximum number of items to display (default: m dd, YY TT).

 #### dateFormat